 In this blog post, I will give step by step instructions on how to make an Oil Painting from a photograph of flowers using AKVIS Artwork 7.0.
 I will also provide the final settings that I used to create the oil painting.
-Here are the Before and After images.
-Click the image to see a larger version of the final Oil Painting.
+The image below contains the original image on the left and the image painted by AKVIS ArtWork on the right.

 Here are the steps that I used to create this flower oil painting using AKVIS ArtWork.

 1. Open your photo in Photoshop